Eating and drinking

 How do I get help with shopping and preparing food?

 There are lots of examples of different aids and equipment to help you in the kitchen.
-Our equipment page has lots of examples for you to think about.
+Our daily living equipment page has lots of examples for you to think about.

 Consider buying a range of ready-prepared meals from a meal delivery company (also known as meals on wheels) who can deliver them your home.

 Some voluntary and community groups as well as paid for carers might be able to help you.
 Have a look on Staffordshire Connects to see what help is available.

 Many supermarkets also offer online shopping with home delivery or in store collection services.
 This still allows you to choose the foods you want, but without the worry of doing the physical work.
 Support is available to use computers, tablets and smart phones and get online.